chang4oh/Calculator-Doodle/README.md

-Fundamental change from from grid-flex-box to absolute value and box alignment The challenge of placing value inside icon also effects css properties due to absolute position of icon added hover color of button (number) added hover color of icon (shuttle) simultaneously with hover color of button
+Fundamental change from from grid-flex-box to absolute value and box alignment The challenge of placing value inside icon also effects css properties due to absolute position of icon added hover color of button (number)